Cornus: Terminology

 An older name of the dogwood in English is whipple-tree, occurring in a list of trees (as whipultre) in Geoffrey Chaucer Canterbury Tales.

 This name is cognate with the Middle Low German wipel-bom "cornel", Dutch wepe, weype "cornel" (the wh- in Chaucer is unetymological, the word would have been Middle English wipel).
-The tree was so named for waving its branches, c.f.
-Middle Dutch wepelen "totter, waver", Frisian wepeln, German wippen.
+The tree was so named for waving its branches, cf. Middle Dutch wepelen "totter, waver", Frisian wepeln, German wippen.